StarikTenger/CV/README.md

 # Projects
 * [Formal Language Converter](https://github.com/StarikTenger/Chipollino) **[C++ | LaTeX]**

     Study project on **Formal Language Theory**.
-Computes operations over *regular expressions* and *finite automata* an generates a step-by-step description of all transitions in *LaTeX*.
-The purpose of the project is to provide peolple with an oportunity to learn formal languages in an interactive way.
+Computes operations over *regular expressions* and *finite automata* and generates a step-by-step description of all transitions in *LaTeX*.
+The purpose of the project is to provide people with an opportunity to learn formal languages in an interactive way.

     My contribution to the project is managing workflow in the team of 9 members, writing an interpreter and implementing testing using *github actions*